Pink-Programmer/AI-Application/README.md

 <img width="500" alt="image" src="https://github.com/Pink-Programmer/AI-Application/assets/148310919/35f300a1-fbfc-4d4f-a35a-c5bdbb902aa4">

-Figure 9 - The ROC Curve
+Figure 9 - The ROC Curve (Narkhede, 2018)

 The AUC is a metric ranging from 0 to 1.
 A value of 0 suggests that all positive and negative instances are completely misclassified, while a value of 1 signifies perfect classification, where all instances are correctly placed in their respective classes.
 In the diagram above, the AUC is exactly 0.5, implying that the chance of a correct classification is only 50%, equivalent to that of a random coin flip.
 The ROC trending upwards and covering a larger AUC indicates better model performance, demonstrating an enhanced ability to accurately distinguish between positive and negative classes.
-On the other hand, a downward trend in the curve represents a worse performance of a model comparatively.
+On the other hand, a downward trend in the curve represents a worse performance of a model comparatively (developers.google.com, kein Datum) (Narkhede, 2018).

 V.	RESULTS
 ---